nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Updates the start time and end time of a specific shift of a specific staff.

-* If no date input is provided, current week is taken as default.
+* If no date input is provided, the next occurrence of the provided shift is assumed.
-* If only one date input is provided, it assumes that the period is for the seven days after the date.
+* If only one date input is provided, the next occurrence of the provided shift *after the provided date* is assumed.

 Formats:
 `setShiftTime -n name d/fullDayName-shiftNumber st/hh:mm-hh:mm [da/START_DATE] [da/END_DATE]`